havatv/qgisnnjoinplugin/help/source/index.rst

 Implementation
 -----------------------------------

 The implementation is naive, in that it loops through all the features of the *input* dataset, and for each feature finds the nearest neighbour in the *join* dataset.

+A spatial index on the join layer may speed up the join.
+*QgsSpatialIndex* provides the *nearestNeighbor* function.
+This function returns the nearest neighbour(s) to a given point among the index geometries (which are approximations of the original geometries).

+If the geometry type of the input layer is point, a spatial index on the join layer can be used.
+For join layers with geometry type point, the index geometries are identical to the original geometries, so the join should be exact.

+For join layers with geometry type other than point, the join will not be exact.

+For input layers with non-point geometry type, the user can force an index on the join layer to be allowed by checking "Approximate geometries using centroids".
+In that case the join will not be exact.

-For input layers with geometry type Point (and centroid approximations) a spatial index on the join layer is created, and the *QgsSpatialIndex.nearestNeighbor* function of this index is used to find the nearest neighbour for each input feature.
+For input layers with geometry type Point (or centroid approximations) and join layers with geometry type point, a spatial index on the join layer is created, and the *QgsSpatialIndex.nearestNeighbor* function of this index is used to find the nearest neighbour for each input feature.

+For input layers with geometry type point (or centroid approximations) and join layers with a non-point geometry type, the user can choose to use an index on the join layer, but in that case the approximated geometry of the join layer is used in the join.

 For input layers with other geometry types, the *QgsGeometry.distance* function is used to find the distances